Sartire/california-wildfire-analysis/Report/Final-Report.md

 - DATETIME: Date the wildfire started (YYYY-MM-DD)
 - MONTH: Month the wildfire occured

-To supplement our fire data with additional environmental conditions, we pulled rainfall measurement data from 2003-2015 from all NOAA Weather Stations throughout California.
+To supplement our fire data with additional environmental conditions, we pulled [hourly rainfall measurement data](https://www.ncdc.noaa.gov/cdo-web/search) from 2003-2015 from all NOAA Weather Stations throughout California.
 The RAW precipitation data was comprised of measurements by the hour for each station.
 It also included lat/lon coordinates of the station and elevation data.
 Using those station coordinates we aggregated the precipitation measurements to the county level and transformed them into a daily time series.

 ## Design Process